Skip to content

 O’Brien’s classification of radial neck fractures.
 From Orthobullets

-Other radial neck classifications have been described so, to avoid confusion, it’s probably safest to describe the degree of displacement rather than the classification type, especially as displacement of radial neck fractures in children is uncommon.
+Other radial neck classifications have been described, so to avoid confusion, it’s probably safest to describe the degree of displacement rather than the classification type, especially as displacement of radial neck fractures in children is uncommon.

 How should radial neck fractures be managed?

 Most paediatric radial neck fractures are type I: undisplaced or minimally displaced.
 These do really well with conservative management with immobilization in a collar and cuff.
-Those with displacement of >30 degrees tend to have a worse outcome and should be referred to orthopaedics as reduction, and possible internal fixation will be required.
+Those with a displacement of >30 degrees tend to have a worse outcome and should be referred to orthopaedics as reduction and possible internal fixation will be required.

 Which children need to be discussed with the orthopaedic team before they go home?